Ampco-Pittsburgh (NYSE:AP) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Ampco-Pittsburgh (NYSE:AP – Get Rating) in a report released on Wednesday morning.
+StockNews.com started coverage on shares of Ampco-Pittsburgh (NYSE:AP – Get Rating) in a research note released on Wednesday morning.
 The brokerage issued a buy rating on the industrial products company’s stock.

-Several hedge funds have recently made changes to their positions in AP.
-Dimensional Fund Advisors LP boosted its holdings in Ampco-Pittsburgh by 2.9% in the 2nd quarter.
-Dimensional Fund Advisors LP now owns 723,146 shares of the industrial products company’s stock valued at $4,390,000 after purchasing an additional 20,667 shares during the period.
-Geode Capital Management LLC boosted its holdings in Ampco-Pittsburgh by 7.1% in the 2nd quarter.
-Geode Capital Management LLC now owns 87,010 shares of the industrial products company’s stock valued at $528,000 after purchasing an additional 5,744 shares during the period.
-State Street Corp bought a new stake in Ampco-Pittsburgh in the 2nd quarter valued at about $220,000.
-Squarepoint Ops LLC boosted its holdings in Ampco-Pittsburgh by 11.8% in the 2nd quarter.
-Squarepoint Ops LLC now owns 24,905 shares of the industrial products company’s stock valued at $151,000 after purchasing an additional 2,625 shares during the period.
-Finally, Bridgeway Capital Management LLC boosted its holdings in Ampco-Pittsburgh by 6.6% in the 2nd quarter.
-Bridgeway Capital Management LLC now owns 287,600 shares of the industrial products company’s stock valued at $1,746,000 after purchasing an additional 17,900 shares during the period.
-45.83% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+BlackRock Inc. boosted its stake in shares of Ampco-Pittsburgh by 1.0% during the 4th quarter.
+BlackRock Inc. now owns 208,789 shares of the industrial products company’s stock valued at $1,044,000 after purchasing an additional 2,104 shares in the last quarter.
+Hunter Associates Investment Management LLC lifted its position in Ampco-Pittsburgh by 52.2% during the 4th quarter.
+Hunter Associates Investment Management LLC now owns 210,000 shares of the industrial products company’s stock valued at $1,050,000 after acquiring an additional 72,000 shares during the period.
+Morgan Stanley lifted its position in Ampco-Pittsburgh by 15.3% during the 3rd quarter.
+Morgan Stanley now owns 14,827 shares of the industrial products company’s stock valued at $70,000 after acquiring an additional 1,965 shares during the period.
+Renaissance Technologies LLC lifted its position in Ampco-Pittsburgh by 3.0% during the 3rd quarter.
+Renaissance Technologies LLC now owns 587,001 shares of the industrial products company’s stock valued at $2,759,000 after acquiring an additional 17,300 shares during the period.
+Finally, Nierenberg Investment Management Company Inc. purchased a new position in Ampco-Pittsburgh during the 3rd quarter valued at about $412,000.
+45.83% of the stock is currently owned by hedge funds and other institutional investors.

 Ampco-Pittsburgh Corp. engages in the manufacture and sale of custom designed engineering products.
 It operates through the Forged and Cast Engineered Products, and Air and Liquid Processing segments.
 The Forged and Cast Engineered Products segment produces forged hardened steel rolls, cast rolls and open-die forged products.